 Let’s take a deeper look at the importance of health and wellness for older adults, along with some of the benefits of adopting a healthy lifestyle.

-What is health and wellness?
+What is health and wellness for seniors?

 This seems like an easy enough question.
 However, the answer isn’t so straightforward.
 That’s because while people tend to erroneously use the terms “health” and “wellness” interchangeably, they have very different meanings.